-Real Event OCD is a disorder marked by obsessive thoughts regarding past events that one feels resulted in negative impacts.
-A person is filled with guilt or regret, as they believe that their own actions or behavior caused these effects.
-Fortunately, there are both therapeutic and medicinal treatments available for those struggling with this condition.
+Real event OCD is a disorder marked by obsessive thoughts and continuously replaying memories about past events that one believes had negative consequences.
+The person is filled with guilt or regret, as they believe that their actions or behavior caused these effects.
+Fortunately, therapy and medication can alleviate symptoms of OCD.

 What Is Real Event OCD?

-Real event OCD (aka real-life OCD) is a type of OCD characterized by a fixation on guilt associated with past events.
-A person with this disorder becomes fixated on their own actions during this event and how they may have played a role in any negative consequences.
+Real event OCD (also called real-life OCD) is a type of OCD characterized by a fixation on guilt associated with past events.
+A person with this disorder becomes fixated on their own actions during past events and how they may have played a role in any negative consequences.
 The event might be as small as a simple conversation or something on a grander scale.
 Those with real event OCD will continuously question how things could have been improved had they acted differently.
-Often, they will continue to do this until they find validation in their actions.
+Often, they will continue to ruminate until they find validation in their actions.

 Real event OCD is comprised of: